FredrikPedersen/Learning_Spring/Spring Security Core - Beginner to Guru/README.md

  - Create Spring Security filter for this legacy Authentication.
  	- Extend Spring Security's AbstractAuthenticationProcessingFilter.
  	- Configure Spring Security to use Custom Filter.

+## Section 8: Database Authentication

+### Overview

+#### Spring Security Database Authentication

+ - Using a traditional database for authentication is a matter of providing an alternate User Details Service.
+ 	- Spring Security provides the interface, you provide the implementation.
+ 	- Can be in-memory, JDBC, NoSQL, external service, etc.
+ - Spring Security does provide a JDBC implementation with database schemas.
+ 	- Typically a starting point and then customized to your application.

+#### Spring Security JPA Authentication

+ - Provide custom Database Authentication using Spring Data JPA.
+ - Need User and Authority JPA Entities.
+ - Spring Data JPA Respositories.
+ - Custom implementation of User Details Service using Spring Data Repositories.
+ - Configure Spring Security to use custom implementation os User Details Service.